ejngotho1/Plotly/README.md

 The map() method transforms every element of the original array, and so the size of the transformed array is the same as that of the original array.

-The filter() method, on the other hand, returns an array of values that meet certain criteria.
-Values in the original array that do not fulfill the condition are filtered out.
-In this case, specifically, the anonymous function called by filter() returns true if an argument is larger than 1, and false if it does not.
-The filter() method runs the anonymous function on every element of the original numbers array.
-Only numbers that are larger than 1 are returned: [2,3,4,5].
-So whereas applying map() to the numbers array would have returned an array with five elements, applying this specific filter returned an array of only four elements.

 The Arrow Functions
 Let's do a quick review of arrow functions.
 An arrow function in JavaScript is syntactic sugar.
 That is, an arrow function does the same thing as a standard JavaScript function, but it streamlines the syntax used to accomplish the same task.